Four Oaks Farmlette- A Tiny Community Seeks Families for Cohousing/Community living

 Experience with communal living: Having some past experience of sharing spaces with others helps separate the ideals of communal living from the reality.

-Housing will be complete early 2018.
+Housing will be ready for move-in in March or April.
 You can come visit anytime.
 (There is currently 1 house, and a tiny house on the property, with the main house (that will include 2 homes and common areas) in the final stages of construction.

 The Neighborhood: This is a great neighborhood for people who both love nature and hiking, and want to be within easy biking distance into town.
 We are a short walk to two different hiking areas, just a mile from a bike trail that takes you downtown (4 miles), a 10 minute bike ride to the grocery store, and a 15 minute walk to a few restaurants.
 There is a park and large ball field at the end of our block.
 Our neighbors are friendly and we know most of them.

-The three homes will be new and ecologically constructed and sized for a small family: 2+, 3 and 3+ bedrooms.
-They have sustainably harvested wood flooring, marmoleum in bathrooms, zero VOC paint, recycled glass or quartzite countertops, locally made alder cabinets, and other green features.
-They are well insulated, have water-efficient fixtures, and will have greywater and some solar panels.
+The open home is new and ecologically constructed and sized for a small family (3 bedroom).
+Features include sustainably harvested wood flooring, marmoleum in bathrooms, zero VOC paint, recycled glass countertops, locally made alder cabinets, and other green features.
+The house is very well insulated, has water-efficient fixtures, solar panels, and will have greywater.
 The communal space includes a large common room, an office/guest room, bike shed, and tool shop.

-After an initial 6 month trial period, there will be opportunities to buy in, with a possibility of a community-carried loan, with a cost similar to a new home in Eugene.
-Costs are not finalized, but rent for a 3 bedroom house during the trial period will be between $1,800 and $2,200.
+After an initial 6 month to 1 year trial period, there will be opportunities to buy in, with a possibility of a community-carried loan, with a cost similar to a new home in Eugene.
+Costs are not quite finalized, but rent for a 3 bedroom house during the trial period will be $1900.
+Purchase cost for home will be about $425,000.

 We currently have 17 chickens, two nubian dairy goats (very friendly and sweet!), and one small-sized dairy cow, also very sweet and friendly).
 We also have plans to raise rabbits for meat.